wrkean/C-dynamic-array/README.md

 # How it works
 It works by first creating an array of 5 elements, storing `sizeof(size_t) * 5` bytes.
 The first three elements are metadata, namely: The size of the current array, the capacity of the current array, and the data size of the array.
 The actual array data starts at the 4th element, or at index 3.
 So when `DA_Create()` is called, it actually returns the pointer to the 4th element of the array.
+If the size of the current array is greater than or equal to the capacity of the array, the array capacity doubles, allowing more storage twice its current size.
 # Example usage
 ```c
 #include <stdio.h>